-Pursuant to the provisions of Section 55 of the Act, I hereby provide the Landlord an Order of Possession effective two days after service of the Order upon the Tenants.
+Pursuant to the provisions of Section 55 of the Act, I hereby provide the Landlord an Order of Possession effective two days after service of the Order upon the female Tenant.
+The Order names the female Tenant and all occupants or guests.
 This Order may be filed in the Supreme Court and enforced as an Order of that Court.

-Pursuant to the provisions of Section 67 of the Act, I hereby provide the Landlord a Monetary Order in the amount of \$1,300.00 for service upon the Tenants.
+Pursuant to the provisions of Section 67 of the Act, I hereby provide the Landlord a Monetary Order in the amount of \$1,200.00 for service upon the female Tenant.
 This Order may be filed in the Provincial Court (Small Claims) and enforced as an Order of that Court.